Green School Program at Mumbai

 But that’s just one of many possible fates.

 What happens if a municipality truck finds these trash?
-It carries them several kilometres to Deonar Dumping Ground where, tens of meters below a muted terrain of sun-bleached, grey sludge, our trash is trapped and deprived of oxygen.
+It carries them several kilometers to Deonar Dumping Ground where, tens of meters below a muted terrain of sun-bleached, grey sludge, our trash is trapped and deprived of oxygen.
 The plastic will stay there for another thousand years, leaking toxins through the ground into rivers.
-The organic waste – paper, yard, and food scraps – now attract anaerobic bacteria, which slowly chew away at the matter releasing large amounts of methane, a major contributor to global warming – and nose-wrenching odours as well.
-Adding to the green house gas, we are losing the source for nutrient rich humus to feed energy into new life cycles – segregation at the source would allow for organic composting.
+The organic waste – paper, yard, and food scraps – now attract anaerobic bacteria, which slowly chew away at the matter releasing large amounts of methane, a major contributor to global warming – and nose-wrenching odors as well.
+Adding to the greenhouse gas, we are losing the source for nutrient-rich humus to feed energy into new life cycles – segregation at the source would allow for organic composting.
 Our situation is not trivial as it’s estimated that 56% of India’s landfills is organic matter, locking away nutrients and polluting the air.

 To stop the irreversible exile of tons of plastic and organic waste from the cycle of nature, the only sustainable solution is reducing waste at the source – large-scale.